-Survey vs Questionnaire: Knowing the Difference
+Survey vs Questionnaire: What is a Difference

-The word survey is defined as an overall view or examination of a person, group or object.
+A Survey is defined as an overall view or examination of a person, group or object.
 A survey is used for gathering and analyzing statistical data, and survey questions are typically closed-ended rather than free form.

 Additionally, the questions are focused on a particular group of people.